 Surrency is a tiny town located in the state of Georgia.
 With a population of 195 people and just one neighborhood, Surrency is the 475th largest community in Georgia.

-When you are in Surrency, you'll notice that it is more blue-collar than most other communities in America.
-37.50% of Surrency’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Surrency is generally considered to be a blue-collar town.
+37.50% of the Surrency workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Surrency is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Surrency who work in office and administrative support (27.68%), community and social services (8.93%), and business and financial occupations (8.04%).

-Being a small town, Surrency does not have a public transit system used by locals to get to and from work.
+Surrency is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Surrency in 2022 was $21,420, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $85,680 for a family of four.
 However, Surrency contains both very wealthy and poor people as well.
 Surrency also has one of the higher rates of people living in poverty in the nation, with 32.74% of its population below the federal poverty line.